fatemehRamazanain/online-chatapp/README.md

    ```

 ## Usage
+1. Run the `server.py` file.

-1. Run the `main.py` file to start the client application.
+2. Run the `main.py` file to start the client application.
-2. Register a new user or log in with an existing account.
+3. Register a new user or log in with an existing account.
-3. The chat page will be displayed, showing a list of online users.
+4. The chat page will be displayed, showing a list of online users.
-4. Select a user from the list to start a conversation.
+5. Select a user from the list to start a conversation.
-5. Type your message in the input field and click "Send" to send it.
+6. Type your message in the input field and click "Send" to send it.
-6. The chat history will be displayed in the chat window.
+7. The chat history will be displayed in the chat window.
-7. To logout, click the "Logout" button.
+8. To logout, click the "Logout" button.

 ## Project Structure